Risks and Contraindications

 Potential Benefits for Cold and Flu Relief

 Research highlights promising results for respiratory wellness.
-A 2004 trial with 60 flu patients showed those taking 15 mL of Sambucus syrup recovered 4 days faster than the control group.
+A 2004 trial with 60 flu patients showed those how to take it safely 15 mL of Sambucus syrup recovered 4 days faster than the control group.
 Another study tracked 312 travelers – participants using 300 mg capsules daily had milder symptoms when illness struck.

 Study Year Participants Key Finding Limitations